Oxalic Acid and Oxalates: Health Effects and Kidney Stones

 - some nuts

 More detailed lists are given in the links at the end of this article.
-As noted below, however, a health professional should be consulted before a low oxalate diet is started.
+As noted below, however, although the links go to health and medical sources, a health professional should be consulted in person before a low oxalate diet is started.

 Since oxalates tend to be most common in some very healthy foods, they shouldn't be avoided unless this is recommended by a doctor.
 If someone is advised by a health professional to go on a low oxalate diet, they should ask for a list of foods to avoid.
-The list above is given for general interest and is not a substitute for a doctor's recommendations.
+The list above is not a substitute for a doctor's or nutritionist's recommendations.

 Determining the Amount of Oxalic Acid in Plants